Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Results

-As typical for graphene-based systems, the low-energy electronic structure arises in the vicinities of the corners $\vect{K}$ and $\vect{K'}$ of the two-dimensional hexagonal Brillouin zone (top-left panel in Fig.\@ \ref{fig:topology}b; see also Supplementary Fig.\@ 1).
-The panels in Fig.\@ \ref{fig:topology}b show the low-energy electronic dispersion on the blue sublattice atoms in layer $J$ and $J-1$ in the vicinity of the "valley" $\vect{K}$ ($\vect{q}=0$) as a function of the dimensionless wave vector $q_{x}a$, with $a$ the in-plane lattice constant (we set $q_{y}=0$; the spectrum in the $\vect{K'}$ valley is related to that in $\vect{K}$ by time-inversion).
+As typical for graphene-based systems, the low-energy electronic structure arises in the vicinities of the corners $\vect{K}$ and $\vect{K}^{\prime}$ of the two-dimensional hexagonal Brillouin zone (top-left panel in Fig.\@ \ref{fig:topology}b; see also Supplementary Fig.\@ 1).
+The panels in Fig.\@ \ref{fig:topology}b show the low-energy electronic dispersion on the blue sublattice atoms in layer $\J$ and $\J-1$ in the vicinity of the "valley" $\vect{K}$ ($\vect{q}=0$) as a function of the dimensionless wave vector $q_{x}a$, with $a$ the in-plane lattice constant (we set $q_{y}=0$; the spectrum in the $\vect{K}^{\prime}$ valley is related to that in $\vect{K}$ by time-inversion).
 To avoid complications due to finite size effects and the presence of the outer edge states, these results have been calculated assuming semi-infinite half-crystals -- see Methods for more details.
 For the AB$|$CA junction, which represents the stacking of ideal rhombohedral graphite, the top and bottom panels are identical and show the energy-wave vector regions where bulk states exist.
-In contrast, the AB$|$BC, AB$|$AB, and AB$|$AC junctions possess a dispersionless state at energy $E=0$ that lies outside of this bulk continuum.
-These states are topologically protected in nature, meaning they are robust against perturbations that do not induce a transition between topological phases.
-Much like the SSH model, topologically protected edge states occupy the range of wave vector for which the intralayer hopping modulated by the in-plane wave vector is weaker than the interlayer hopping, corresponding to the topologically non-trivial regime of the SSH model \cite{Asbóth2016}.
-The bulk band gap vanishes at critical wave vector $q_{c}$ (bottom-left panel in Fig.\@ \ref{fig:topology}b), marking the border between topologically trivial and non-trivial regimes.
-Also like in the SSH model, the junction states are entirely localised on only one of the two atomic sites in a given layer, as highlighted in Fig.\@ \ref{fig:topology}a (matching plots of the density of states on the red sublattice atoms are given in Supplementary Note 2).
-Note that for the AB$|$BC, AB$|$AB and AB$|$BA junctions, some additional topologically trivial dispersive states exist outside of the bulk continuum, with amplitude on atoms of both sublattices.
+In contrast, the AB$|$BC, AB$|$AB, and AB$|$AC junctions possess dispersionless states at energy $E=0$ that lie outside of this bulk continuum.
+They occupy the range of wave vector for which the intralayer hopping modulated by the in-plane wave vector is weaker than the interlayer hopping, corresponding to the topologically non-trivial regime of the SSH model \cite{Asbóth2016}.
+The bulk band gap vanishes at critical wave vector $\vect{q}_{\mathrm{c}}$ (bottom-left panel in Fig.\@ \ref{fig:topology}b), marking the border between topologically trivial and non-trivial regimes.
+Also like in the SSH model, the topological junction states are entirely localised on only one of the two atomic sites in a given layer, as highlighted in Fig.\@ \ref{fig:topology}a (matching plots of the density of states on the red sublattice atoms are given in Supplementary Note 2).
+The in-gap dispersive states of the AB$|$AB and AB$|$BA junctions are not topological; neither are the additional dispersive states existing outside the bulk continuum for $|\vect{q}|>|\vect{q}_{\mathrm{c}}|$ in the AB$|$BC and AB$|$BA junctions.
+These states are localised at the interface but have non-zero amplitude on atoms of both sublattices.